 The Engaged Learning initiative is a part of APCICT’s “Turning Today’s Youth into Tomorrow’s Leaders” Programme.
 Launched in 2012, the programme intends to create a cadre of future leaders equipped with knowledge and skills needed for utilizing ICT innovation for sustainable development.
 Under this programme, APCICT provides “Primer Series on ICTD for Youth (Primer Series)”, a comprehensive ICTD curriculum that serves as practical and valuable learning resources for colleges and universities in Asia and the Pacific.

 |Engaged Learning Toolkit for Faculty: Using ICT for Community Development||Engaged Learning Guidebook for Students: Using ICT for Community Development|

 Pilot testing of the publications was conducted in three partner universities:

 - Mahasarakham University (Thailand), where students built an online database and a website for a local museum for sustainable tourism

 - University of the Philippines Los Baños (the Philippines), where students produced an educational broadcasting programme for rural vegetable farmers

 - Kathmandu University (Nepal), where students created a mobile-based information system for rural migrant workers

 The APCICT Virtual Academy - Primer Series

 The Primer Series was officially launched online on 8 February, 2012 as part of the APCICT Virtual Academy (http://e-learning.unapcict.org).
 Learners can freely access the online version of the Primer Series, which is accompanied by video lectures and presentation slides.
-Learners may work through courses and complete review-exercises and quizzes at their own pace.
+Learners have the opportunity to work through the courses and complete review-exercises and quizzes at their own pace.
 For those with limited or no Internet access, a USB version is available upon request.
 The Virtual Primer Series is currently available in English with plans to translate into additional languages underway.